Aspazija: Biography

 In those years she met Jānis Pliekšāns (better known as Rainis), a newspaper editor, poet, lawyer, and a leader of the New Current (Jaunā strāva) movement.
 Under his influence, Aspazija joined the New Current.
-The couple married in 1897, when they moved to Panevėžys, Lithuania, after the crackdown of New Current.
-The same year, she published her first collection of poetry.
+The couple married in 1897 when they moved to Panevėžys, Lithuania, after the crackdown of New Current.
+In the same year, she published her first collection of poetry.
 For his activities, Rainis was imprisoned and later sentenced to five years in exile in Russia from 1897 to 1903, and Aspazija followed him.
-Together they translated into Latvian many works of Goethe.
-Later they returned to Latvia and continued writing, while Rainis also participated in socialist politics.
+Together they translated, into Latvian, many works of Goethe.
+Later on, they returned to Latvia and continued writing, while Rainis also participated in socialist politics.